-Please refer to Part 2 of the ITS Guidelines and Project Plan Guidance available on the ITS Program webpage for an outline of what is expected to form part of respective EOI and Full Application applications.
+Please refer to Part 2 of the NIT Guidelines and Project Plan Guidance available on the NIT Program webpage for an outline of what is expected to form part of respective EOI and Full Application Applicants.
 With the exception of a Targeted Funding Round, ARENA will typically engage and collaborate with Applicants regarding potential Projects.